PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-10 04:50:52
+Last updated: 2024-04-10 04:51:27
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard